 Most of us love the idea of crowdfunding.
 Let’s face it, who wouldn’t have loved the opportunity to invest into Google, Facebook or the many other ventures to come out of Silicon Valley?
 All of us… but the technology wasn’t there to allow us to do so.

 But now it is!
 And the next Google or Facebook could right this minute, be listed on one of the growing number of global crowdfunding platforms.
-More importantly, maybe you think you have spotted it?
+More importantly, maybe you think you have spotted the right crowdfunding platform for you?

 So, what do you do?
 Quite rightly, you set about doing your own due diligence on the company.
 And that’s great.
 But have you also done your due diligence on the platform that’s promoting the company?
 Here are the first questions you should ask about a crowdfunding platform, before you invest through it.